microsoft/AzureML-R-template/pipelines/README.md

 AML Pipelines cannot be authored directly from R code.
 In this repo, the pipeline will be authored using the AML Python SDK.
 Pipelines calling R code can also be authored using the Visual Designer but this approach will not be covered here as it offers less environment flexibility and may require more extensive code refactoring.

-### R Environment

-If not already completed, edit, build, and push a Docker image for the R environment the pipeline will use for training.

-1. Open a terminal and navigate to the [`src/model1/docker/base`](../src/model1/docker/base/) folder.
-Edit `Dockerfile` to add commands to install any additional R packages or other software required by your training code.
-2. Login to your Azure subscription:
-    `$ az login`
-3. Query the container registry name for your AML Workspace:
-    `$ az ml workspace show -w <your workspace> -g <resourcegroup> --query containerRegistry`
-    The information returned will be similar to:
-    `/subscriptions/<subscription_id>/resourceGroups/<resource_group>/providers/Microsoft.ContainerRegistry/registries/<registry_name>`
-4. Authenticate to the Azure Container Registry using the registry name from the end of the previous result:
-    `$ az acr login --name <registry_name>`
-5. Enter the following command to upload and build your image:
-    `az acr build --image <image_name>:<tag> --registry <registry_name> --file Dockerfile .`
-6. When the build is completed, navigate back to the pipeline directory and edit `pipeline.runconfig` to use your published Docker image as the baseImage in the docker section:
-    `baseImage: <registry_name>.azurecr.io/<repository>:<tag>`

 ## Build and Publish the Training Pipeline

 From within the directory of each pipeline, you can run it via: